md-siam/widget_of_the_day/README.md

 4. ListView > Builder > Instagram UI design
 5. Cliprrect (Clip Round Rectangle) > wrap the container with this widget for getting a rounded corner
 6. Image.Asset > fit (BoxFit.cover) > place it inside a Container widget for rounded corners
+7. Gridview > Builder > crossAxisCount (no. of box in the horizontal)